4 Nov 2021 to 18 Mar 2022

 The Drifters line-up has changed regularly, with over 60 members throughout its active years including Ben E. King, Rudy Lewis and Johnny Moore.
 However, one woman was at the heart of the band for over 30 years; Faye Treadwell.

 Charting their hit records and sell-out tours to audiences around the world, as well as legal battles facing the band, The Drifters Girl is set to share the full story about the American vocalists and the woman who helped their careers.

-The Drifters Girl tickets will go on sale soon.
+The Drifters Girl tickets are now on sale.